Use Markdown within Zettelstore

 Otherwise zettel-file-syntax lists all syntax values, where its content should be stored in a file with the extension .zettel.

-If neither yaml-header nor zettel-file-syntax is set, new content is stored in a file where its file name extension is the same as the syntax value of that zettel.
-In this case it makes a difference, whether you specify md or markdown.
-If you specify the syntax md, your content will be stored in a file with the .md extension.
-Similar for the syntax markdown.
+If neither yaml-header nor zettel-file-syntax is set, new content is stored in a file whose filename extension matches the zettel's syntax metadata value.
+In this case, it makes a difference whether you specify “md” or “markdown”, and likewise whether you specify “commonmark” or “cmark”.
+If you specify the syntax metadata value “md”, your content is stored in a file with the .md extension.
+The same applies to the values “markdown”, “commonmark”, “cmark”, and “emark”.

 If you want to process the files that store the zettel content, e.g. with some other Markdown tools, this may be important.
 Not every Markdown tool allows both file extensions.